-The truth is that it can be hard to pin down the exact market size because it’s not always easy to identify whether a food product sold is actually organic.
+These figures are estimates as the exact market size because it is not always easy to identify whether a food product sold is actually organic.
 There’s a big difference between a certified organic food product and natural food products.
-It’s important to note that that even though sales of organic foods are on the rise, U.S. production of organic foods remains somewhat stagnant as less than 2% of American farmland is certified organic.
+It’s important to note that that even though sales of organic foods are on the rise, U.S. organic food production is a relatively small percentage of overall food production.
+According to the USDA, organic food sales made up around 5% of total food sales in 2020.
 Fruits and vegetables account for the largest category of organic foods sold but the majority of organic produce is imported.

 In the U.S. only foods that meet USDA organic standards qualify as “USDA-certified organic” and this mark is earned only when the following conditions are met: